Rebecca Ferguson: Recognition

 In 2019, Ferguson had several major film roles.
 She co-starred in Doctor Sleep, the adaptation of Stephen King's novel of the same name; played the villain Morgana in Joe Cornish's adventure film The Kid Who Would Be King; and co-starred as Riza Stavros in F. Gary Gray's science fiction comedy film Men in Black: International.
 In 2021, she co-starred in Lisa Joy's science fiction thriller Reminiscence.

 Denis Villeneuve cast her as Lady Jessica in his film adaptation of Frank Herbert's science fiction novel Dune, playing the role in both Dune (2021) and Dune: Part Two (2024).

 In 2023, Ferguson starred in and executive produced the Apple TV+ science fiction series Silo.
+The same year, Ferguson narrated the BBC wildlife documentary Wild Scandinavia.

 Personal life

+Ferguson is claustrophobic and refuses to use elevators.

+In 2004, Ferguson spent time in Thailand, where she earned a diving certificate and considered becoming a diving instructor.

 In 2007, Ferguson gave birth to her first child, a son, with her then-boyfriend Ludwig Hallberg, a psychosynthesis therapist.
 After her soap opera success and the birth of their son, she moved with Hallberg to Simrishamn, on the Swedish southeast coast.
 In 2012, Ferguson and Hallberg taught tango together in Österlen.
 Ferguson and Hallberg separated in April 2015.

 Since 2016, Ferguson has been in a relationship with businessman Rory St. Clair Gainer, with whom she has a daughter who was born in May 2018.
-They married in December 2018.
-They have a house in Richmond, southwest London, owing to its proximity to Pinewood and Shepperton studios.
-Ferguson splits her time between London and a fishing village in Sweden, where her son lives with his father, and she mantains a close relationship with both of them.
+They married in December 2018 and have a house in Richmond, southwest London, owing to its proximity to Pinewood and Shepperton studios.
+Ferguson splits her time between London and a fishing village in Sweden, where her son lives with his father, and she maintains a close relationship with both of them.

-Ferguson has a preference for going barefoot, a habit that influenced her creative choices for the costume of Rose the Hat in Doctor Sleep.
+Ferguson has a preference for going barefoot, a habit that influenced her creative choices for the costume of Rose the Hat in Doctor Sleep (2019).